"There would be no dance, and there is only the dance." T. S. Eliot

 He and producer Mark Rabideau have engaged Judd Greenstein, Jonathan Bailey Holland, Jessie Montgomery, Alvin Singleton, Tyshawn Sorey, Pēteris Vasks and myself to compose works for Awadagin Pratt, Roomful of Teeth, and string orchestra.

-Composers will take inspiration from these lines of Eliot (rights granted: Faber & Faber)
+Composers take inspiration from these lines of Eliot (rights granted: Faber & Faber)

 At the still point of the turning world.
 Neither flesh nor fleshless;